hsnckkgl/CaptureTheFlag_WriteUps/Gotta Catch'em All!.md

 We found "#3 Find the Fire-Type Pokemon" flag!
 But encrypted again.
 Now it looks like Base64 encryption.
 On this https://www.base64decode.org/ website you can decode it.
 And of course Charmander was my favorite pokemon :)

 Many thanks to creator <a href="https://tryhackme.com/p/GhostlyPy" rel="nofollow">GhostlyPy</a> and <a href="https://tryhackme.com" rel="nofollow">TryHackMe.com</a> for this free room.

+PS: This is my first write-up.
+If you think something is wrong, send a mail to hsnckkgl@gmail.com

+Best wishes all the CTF Players,

+hsnckkgl